 Need to do it in bulk?
 Use a plugin like Auto image alt text to ease the process.

-So if your site is reliant on voice-activated actions, interactive mobile results, snippets, or a listing within the knowledge graph, it must have pictures and pages marked up with structured data.
+So if your site relies on voice-activated actions, interactive mobile results, snippets, or a listing within the knowledge graph, it must have pictures and pages marked up with structured data.

-Basically, structured data are bits of data elements that you incorporate in your pictures and the entire website so that search engines can have an easier time understanding it.
+Structured data are bits of data elements that you incorporate in your pictures and the entire website so that search engines can easily understand it.
 You need to use a special vocabulary provided by Schema.org, whose libraries are used by all major search engines on the web.

 Just how important are images with structured data?
 Incorporating structured data on your site and images means Google will display those pictures as rich results.
-Although Google has been quick to clarify that structured data doesn’t influence the rankings of your page, they have confirmed that structured data does help the user achieve more fleshed listings in Image Search.
+Although Google has been quick to clarify that structured data doesn’t influence your page rankings, they have confirmed that structured data does help the user achieve more fleshed listings in Image Search.
 It is more than that.

-For instance, if you’re running a cooking website or recipe repository and you incorporate structured data in your images, Google Image will recognize them and add your badge on all the involved images.
+For instance, if you’re running a cooking website or recipe repository and incorporate structured data in your images, Google Image will recognize them and add your badge to all the images involved.
 This helps to indicate that specific images belong to relevant recipes.
 Google Image will support structured data for these recipes, videos, and products.

-Google has its own list of guidelines that site owners must observe if they want their images to show up in Google’s rich image search.
+Google has its own guidelines that site owners must follow if they want their images to appear in Google’s rich image search.
 Chief among them is that your pictures should be indexable and crawlable.
 Here is a comprehensive list of those guidelines.

-A screenshot is a powerful element of imagery that serves to emphasize the point you have already outlined in words.
-In most cases, a screenshot simply elaborates on what you stated in the blog post.
-Screenshots are subject to the traditional rules that apply to regular images – if you must use someone else’s screenshot, then you must give credits.
-This means screenshots enjoy copyright protection, just like any other type of content.
+A screenshot is a powerful imagery element that emphasizes the point you have already outlined in words.
+In most cases, a screenshot elaborates on what you stated in the blog post.
+Screenshots are subject to traditional rules that apply to regular images – if you use someone else’s screenshot, you must give credit.
+This means screenshots enjoy copyright protection like any other type of content.

-And that’s what you should know about inserting and editing Images in your WordPress site.
-Just pay attention to the size of your images, formats you use to upload them, and the captions that describe them.
+And that’s what you should know about inserting and editing Images on your WordPress site.
+Just pay attention to the size of your images, the formats you use to upload them, and the captions that describe them.
 The incorporation of structured data is essential, as well.